 Has your company seen the impacts of wearable tech, bitcoin, and artificial intelligence?
 If not, you can network with people in industries that are leading the way.
 Learn from them how they’ve adapted, what lessons they’ve learned, and what opportunities they lost to their competitors.
 This allows you to think strategically by applying this knowledge within your own company or industry.

 7. If your industry leads others, you can create new business opportunities

 Is your company or industry a leader in trends and tech?
 If so, consider all they ways you could share what you’ve learned…and monetize it.
 Blogs, consulting gigs, speaking engagements, books, and e-courses on these topics could all create new revenue streams for your company.

-Learn more about the importance of diversifying your professional network with the Lead at Any Level Webinar Our Brains Are Biased: How to Break Out, Break In, and Break Through!
+Learn more about the importance of diversifying your professional network with a Lead at Any Level Webinar!